A suite of resources to get you from writing your script to delivering your video or podcast.

 Interested in creating your own media content?
 You’re in luck!
-If you’re new to video production, then this video is a great introduction to the basics.
-And if you’re looking to build your existing skills, we’ve got a wealth of resources — including detailed videos and written guides — available for the four major steps in media creation.
+If you’re new to media production, then this video is a great introduction to the basics.
+And if you’re looking to build on your existing skills, we’ve got a wealth of resources here that can help.

 Additional tips, tricks, and resources

 Are you planning to record a quick one-off message to students, a scripted presentation to camera, a narrated slideshow or maybe an expert interview?
 Depending on the kind of video you’re aiming for, there are a number of recording options and university supported solutions to choose from.
 If you’re looking to get started immediately, the most common workflows are: